juxhouse/bela-resources/API.md

 `Content-Type: application/json`

 ## Endpoint: [PATCH](https://en.wikipedia.org/wiki/PATCH_(HTTP)) `/architecture`

 This endpoint allows you to upload your architecture or just a part of it to BELA.

-This endpoint does not expect you to inform the deletion or renaming of things (elements, dependencies and containments) in your architecture.
-Instead, it allows you to assert the things that do exist and BELA will garbage collect the rest.
+This API does not require you to inform the deletion or renaming of elements in your architecture.
+Instead, it allows you to upload the built elements, dependencies and containments that do exist and BELA will garbage collect the rest.

 This endpoint receives an array of operations.
 You can think of operations as being executed one after the other in the order they are provided.
 However, the overall combined effect of all operations happens atomically, as a single transaction.